smallblue2/Hako/docs/functional-spec/FS.md

 * Read/Write from/to files

 The system should also expose functionality to create windows.
 These windows should also provide primitive drawing functions on them.
-All windows should be able to be programmatically manipulated by using the system interfaces: i.e. not just those opened by a given program.
+All windows should be able to be programmatically manipulated by using the system interfaces.

 IO operations like printing to stdout or reading from stdin are also provided by the system API.

 **Criticality**

-High - These interfaces are core part in program execution.
-Especially important is input and output or some graphics, programs without this are not verifiable and not very interesting.
+High - These interfaces are a core part in program execution.
+Especially important is input and output of some form of graphics.
+Programs without this are not verifiable and not very interesting.

 **Technical Issues**